Yusuf al-Asir: Rad Al-Shahm Llsahm

 This modest volume, comprising just 56 pages, was conceived as a rejoinder to Sa'id al-Shartouni's treatise, "Al-Sahm al-Sa'ib," which itself represented a critique of Ahmad Faris al-Shidyaq's work, "Ghuniyat al-Talib."
 Al-Asir commences his critique of al-Shartouni's book with a scathing indictment, asserting that the author "Gaa' mn Shartoun Fa Waqa'a Fe Shar Amoun" and that by challenging al-Shidyaq's work, al-Shartouni "Fa'al Kama Al-Asfour Alze Hareb Basheqan Le Khefeto W Qelet A'aqlo" In the remainder of the book, al-Asir provides a detailed account of the errors he believes al-Shartouni made, with a particular focus on mistakes in Arabic grammar.

 Sharh Ra'ed Al Fara'ed

 The book comprises 285 pages and is primarily concerned with the subject of inheritance in Islam as interpreted by the Hanafi school of thought.
 The author, Al-Asir, was a follower of the Shafi'i school.
-The book commences with an observation that the domain of inheritance law constitutes one of the most esteemed and comprehensive branches of Islamic scholarship, a view that is echoed by the Prophet, who advocated for its study and dissemination.
+The book commences with an observation that the domain of inheritance law constitutes one of the most esteemed and comprehensive branches of Islamic scholarship, a view that is echoed by Muhammad, who advocated for its study and dissemination.
 Al-Asir states that he authored this work due to the complexity of this field, aiming to simplify its intricacies for the public.
 He chose the Hanafi school because it was the official madhhab of the Ottoman Empire.

 Al-Asir divided the book into nine chapters, containing six sections.
 The chapters are as follows: